ige-calcul/public-docs/docs/clusters/Tools/micromamba.md

  $WORKDIR is a large filesystem, do not use the $HOME directory for installation
 ```

-2. Create an environement with python=3.10
+2. Create an environment with python=3.10

 ```